braze-inc/braze-docs/_docs/_api/objects_filters/messaging/email_object.md

 Authentication for email file attachments in this endpoint is currently in early access.
 Contact your Braze account manager if you're interested in participating in the early access.
 {% endalert %}

-1. Navigate to **Manage Settings > Connected Content tab > Basic Authentication Credentials** to add your authentication credentials.
+1. Navigate to **Manage Settings > Connected Content > Basic Authentication Credentials** to add your authentication credentials.
 2. Enter a name, and add a username and password.
 3. In email object of the `/messages/send` endpoint, include a `basic_auth_credential` property specifying the credential name in the attachment details.
 Refer to the following example with the credential name `company_basic_auth_credential_name`: